 Windows, External Doors and Joinery

-Repair Category 2
+Repair Category

-Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Notes Repair Category 2 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
-The seals to double-glazed units can often fail resulting in condensation between the panes of glass.
-Failed sealed units can go undetected in certain weather/daylighting conditions, although such failings are not considered to be significant because the window/door remains functional albeit not as double glazing.
+The units are of an older type and showing signs of age.
+The seals to older double glazed units often fail resulting in condensation between the panes of glass.
+Failed sealed units can go undetected in certain weather / daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
-Units appear of an older type and some wear and tear was noted.
-General weathering and some decay was noted to external joinery.
+Older windows/doors may be reaching the end of their natural lifespan and replacement in the short to medium term should be considered.
+The soffits may contain asbestos based materials.
+See information on asbestos in the Limitations of Inspection section above.